 The Absolutely True Diary of a Part-Time Indian is a wild and exuberant tale, and Arnold Spirit, Jr., our affable narrator, is a laugh riot.
 The writing is fun and casual, and even includes illustrations.

 But don't think that this is a light piece of fluff.
 It's no The Berenstain Bears Count Their Blessings.
 Arnold cracks jokes at a breakneck pace, but the book itself can be unbelievably grim at times.
 Arnold lives in poverty, gets beaten up repeatedly, and is eventually shunned by his entire reservation.

 Plus, there's the death thing.
 Over the course of the novel, he loses his sister in a trailer fire, his grandmother gets hit by a drunk driver, and his father's best friend is shot in a 7-11 parking lot.
-Having attended 42 funerals by age fourteen (27.4), Arnold has experienced more pain and grief than many people experience in an entire lifetime.
+Having attended a whopping forty-two funerals by age fourteen (27.4), Arnold has experienced more pain and grief than many people experience in an entire lifetime.
 Brutal, right?